 Beginning in 2018, the Universally Unique Identifier (UUID) will no longer be required to be reported by payors.
 The payor encrypted ID is still reported on the eligibility and claims files.
 While there is a field allocated for the MPI, payors will not be required to submit it as part of their report.
 Instead, payors will be required to submit demographic data to the MCDB Portal, which the HIE will then use to generate the MPI and provide a cross-walk of the payor-encrypted ID and MPI to the MHCC.
 Additional details regarding the MPI is provided below.

 Encrypted Enrollee ID-P values are alphanumeric values of at least 3 characters that uniquely identify an enrollee consistently throughout the submission history, that do not contain as whole or in-part, any values that can lead to an individual’s identification absent the other information in the record.
 These values must always be consistently encrypted throughout the submission history.
 Similar requirements apply for the internal subscriber number and contract number values.
 Beginning in year 2019, an individual designated by the reporting entity organization shall submit, along with each required MCDB data report, a signed, certification form certifying that all Payor Encrypted Patient Identifiers (Enrollee ID-P values), internal subscriber numbers, and contract numbers have been encrypted prior to submission of each MCDB data report to the MCDB Portal.
-(This certification form can be found at Appendix G.) Each reporting entity shall provide written up-to-date information on the designated representative’s name, title, and contact information to the MHCC and the MHCC’s vendor (SSS).
+(This certification form can be found at Appendix G.) Each reporting entity shall provide written up-to-date information on the designated representative’s name, title, and contact information to the MHCC and the MHCC’s vendor (DLH).
 Additionally, each certifier shall have an active account on the MCDB Portal.
 Appendix E includes more information regarding how to obtain MCDB Portal accounts.

-Payors must notify the MHCC’s vendor (SSS) and the MHCC of any changes in the encrypted enrollee ID-P scheme and explain why the identifiers must change.
-The MHCC and SSS will discuss options with payor representatives for ensuring that the encrypted enrollee identifier-P values are consistent within the MCDB for unique individuals across time.
+Payors must notify the MHCC’s vendor (DLH) and the MHCC of any changes in the encrypted enrollee ID-P scheme and explain why the identifiers must change.
+The MHCC and DLH will discuss options with payor representatives for ensuring that the encrypted enrollee identifier-P values are consistent within the MCDB for unique individuals across time.

 MASTER PATIENT INDEX (MPI) – CRISP Hashed Unique Identifier